Navid079/ReversiAI/README.md

 - Graphical user interface using Java Swing for an interactive gameplay experience.
 - Single-player mode against an AI player utilizing the minimax algorithm.
-- Adjustable difficulty levels for the AI opponent.
 - Visual feedback for legal moves, invalid moves, and current player turn.
 - Game state tracking, including scores, current turn, and game completion.